Roel Moors: Bamberg

 On 20 June 2019, Brose Bamberg of the German Basketball Bundesliga (BBL) announced that Moors had signed a two-year contract.

 Göttingen

-On July 13, 2020, he has signed with BG Göttingen of the Basketball Bundesliga.
+On 13 July 2020 he signed with BG Göttingen of the Basketball Bundesliga.

+Bonn

+In June 2023, he signed as head coach of the Telekom Baskets Bonn, the Basketball Champions League winner of the previous season.

+Antwerp Giants

+In February 2025, he signed as head coach of the Antwerp Giants, returning to his former club.